Christoph Kröpfl

 Christoph Kröpfl (born 4 May 1990) is an Austrian footballer who plays as a midfielder for FC Marchfeld Donauauen in the Austrian Regionalliga East.

 Club career

 Born in Graz, Kröpfl started playing football with the ESV Austria Graz.
 Later he joined the Sturm Graz Akademie to make his professional debut for SK Sturm Graz in the 2007/2008 season against SV Ried.
 In summer 2009 he joined FC Red Bull Salzburg.
 There he plays for the second Team, Salzburg Juniors, at first.
 In December 2009 he gave his debut in the first squad playing versus FC Kärnten, where he came in minute 63 for Somen Tchoyi.

 Since 2010 he is on loan in Kapfenberg playing for SV Kapfenberg.

-He played for the youth Austrian national team from U-16 to U-21.
+He played for the Austria national teams from U-16 to U-21.